 Married and divorced three times, when she died, New York Yankees Star, Joe DiMaggio whom she married in 1954, was among the attendees at he funeral.
 Marilyn Monroe lay in an open bronze casket during the non-denominational rites.
 She wore a green sheath dress and a green scarf around her neck.
 In her hand was a bouquet of baby pink rose from DiMaggio.
 Describing her as warm, shy, sensitive, impulsive and afraid of rejection, Less Strasberg, close personal friend, delivered her eulogy to the 31 invited guests.
 The service was held at the small chapel at Westwood Memorial Park.

 The world still hasn’t forgotten the life of the smouldering sex goddess.
 Maybe she can be relieved that the world will remember her as the young vibrant woman she was.
 Thats how she would like it because she herself said ‘I know I have to die, but I hope I don’t have to get old and sick to do it.’
 Desperately craving the adoration she got from her fans, the young, sexy star, through a premature death, will be remembered in a way she would want.

-For FREE funeral cover quotes online please use the from above the article
+For funeral cover quotes online, please use the form above the article